one-two-four-cee-four-one-plus/yoloboros/README.md

 - No manual serialization/deserialization
 - No templating

-`yolobors` is very similar to nagare, but with more expressive API and more flexibility (nagare require stackless python and doesn't support python 3) and not specifically tailored for data apps like dash.
+`yolobors` is very similar to nagare, but with more expressive API and more flexibility (nagare requires stackless python and doesn't support python 3) and not specifically tailored for data apps like dash.

-### Frameworks integration
+### Frameworks integrations
 WIP

 ### Example